No products in the cart.

 7. Playing Board Games

-If you want to make things more fun and interesting, play board games like checkers or chess which require you to practice your fine motor skills as you move your pieces and activates your brain for scanning, decision making and sequencing tasks.
+If you want to make things more fun and interesting, play board games like checkers or chess, which require you to practice your fine motor skills as you move your pieces.
+Games can be very stimulating for your brain while scanning, decision making, and sequencing tasks.

 8. Putting Together a Puzzle

-Getting back to playing instruments is a great occupational therapy hand exercise because it is afunctional activity.
-An alternative if you don’t have an instrument.
-To work download a virtual piano- or guitar-playing app and practice on your phone.
+Getting back to playing instruments is a great occupational therapy hand exercise because it is a functional activity.
+As an alternative, if you don’t have an instrument, download a virtual piano or guitar-playing app and practice on your phone.

 When you resume an activity you have done prior to your stroke, the brain remembers the movement pattern and naturally activates the normal muscle motion.

 Now it’s time to meet Barbara, our favorite occupational therapy assistant.
-You will find no shortage of hand therapy exercises to add to your home exercise program.
-Try her expert hand therapy exercises in the video below, or by following the written instruction after:
+Barbara can walk you through some helpful hand exercises.
+Try her expert hand therapy exercises in the video below, or by reading the instructions that follow:

 10. Palm Up and Down

 Place your hand palm-up on a table.
-Then use your non-affected hand to flip your hand palm-down.
-This helps improve hand and wrist mobility.
+Then, use your non-affected hand to flip your hand palm-down.
+This helps improve hand and wrist mobility as the hand moves from supination to pronation.
 Repeat 10 times.

 11. Wrist Bend Movement